Highlight: The G70 shares underpinnings with Kia’s hatchback-like Stinger.

 But: The rear legroom in this compact sedan is virtually non existent.
 The cozy rear seating area is not designed for tall adults or growing kids.
 This vehicle is definitely more suitable for singles or a couple.

 We also found the 2.0 liter turbo to be somewhat underwhelming and underpowered.
-A sporty looking vehicle should have a powertrain to support it.
+For those seeking to hold down the price and isn't concerned about power, the 4-cylinder engine will do the job.
+Conversely, in our opinion a sporty looking vehicle should have a powertrain to support it.
 While we’ve yet to experience a G70 outfitted with the available 6-cylinder engine, we did spend some time with the performance oriented engine in a 2018 Kia Stinger GT.
 The engine was more than adequate and did not feel sluggish like the 4-cylinder engine.

 Moreover, the optional extremely dark auto-dimming outside mirrors was somewhat distracting, when changing lanes at dusk.
 The engineering team needs to reconfigure the tint.
 Ironically, a feature that is designed to reduce glare could be considered a safety hazard.

 We also found the front driver’s seat lacking support, with its flat bottom.
 Added to that, the Hyundai-like infotainment system lacked an app for traffic and accident updates.
-And, where is the heating steering wheel to compliment the heated front seats?
-The heated steering wheel is available with the all wheel drive package.
+And, where is the heated steering wheel to compliment the heated front seats in the rear wheel drive configurations?
+The heated steering wheel is only available with the all wheel drive package.
 Go figure?
 We must also note that the navigation system is also an optional feature, too.

 Verdict: With this being the final car to join the Genesis portfolio, expect the brand to finally get into the game of launching what the market is asking for – crossovers and SUVs.